-To find the average rate of return needed for the entire timeline, simply select the Start event.
+To find the average rate of return needed for the entire timeline, simply navigate to Insights > Investment Return Insight > Get Started

 The analyzer finds the blended minimum annual rate of return, averaged across the entire timeline, that would be needed for all the accounts in the plan (savings, investments, retirement accounts) to meet your clients expense requirements and thereby prevent any future shortfalls.

 The result is the average return needed on all investments atop any regular inflows (e.g. income) or lump sum inflows.
 We don't inflate the rate of return, but we do inflate the future expenses that this averaged return must meet, unless you have set inflation rates to zero.

 Insight Results are Net of Fees

 The results yielded by the Investment Returns insight are net of fees, which is to say the analyzer does not apply fees, since investments could have a variety of different fee structures